drugis/drugis.org/software/addis/getreal-synopsis.md

 Due M12.

-Several activities are planned to inform the requirements and technical specification of "ADDIS 2".
+Several activities are planned to inform the requirements and technical specification of "ADDIS".
 These activities have been ongoing since the GetReal description of work was formulated, and will continue while the software development is already ongoing (since Dec 2013).
-The current specification is available on the [ADDIS 2 page](http://drugis.org/software/addis2/) on drugis.org.
+The current specification is available on the [ADDIS page](http://drugis.org/software/addis/) on drugis.org.

 ### Review of existing software

 We will identify key software in a few areas of interest and do an in-depth analysis of their capabilities and how those relate to ADDIS (as a competitor, inspiration, or re-usable component).
 We are looking for software in these broad categories:

-- ADDIS 1.x as a source of requirements (see [retrospective](http://drugis.org/software/addis1/retrospective) and [ADDIS 2 user stories](http://drugis.org/software/addis2/stories))
+- ADDIS Desktop as a source of requirements (see [retrospective](http://drugis.org/software/addis-desktop/retrospective) and [ADDIS user stories](http://drugis.org/software/addis/stories))
 - Existing graphical user interfaces for (complex) meta-analysis as a source of requirements.
 Examples could be Cochrane RevMan, comprehensive meta-analysis, etc.
 - Existing graphical user interfaces for predictive modeling as a source of requirements.
 - Existing statistical packages for (network) meta-analysis for potential re-use, preferably R packages, open source.
 Currently gemtc is used.
 R code from Ioannina needs to be evaluated.